 Learn how whole life insurance works, how it’s different from term life insurance and the pros and cons of each.

 “Permanent life insurance,” as Tamara Holmes at InsuranceQuotes points out, is an umbrella term for insurance that covers you for a long period of time.
 Whole life, variable life and universal life are all types of permanent life insurance policies.
 Unlike term life insurance, which only covers a fixed period of 20 to 30 years or so, permanent life insurance comes in several tiers.

-Whole life insurance policies require policyholders to pay a set premium, but pays out a fixed amount if you die.
+Whole life insurance policies require policyholders to pay a set premium but pays out a fixed amount if you die.
 Variable life insurance invests your premium and pays a benefit based on how the market performs.
-Universal life insurance, meanwhile, lets you adjust payments as needed, but also adjusts the death benefit accordingly.
+Universal life insurance, meanwhile, lets you adjust payments as needed, but it also adjusts the death benefit accordingly.

 “After years of paying premiums for a policy you expect to remain in place until your death, you may lose the benefit of passing wealth to your heirs tax-free,” says certified financial planner Shomari Hearn with Palisades Hudson Financial Group.
 “Sometimes you won’t even get full value from your policy.”

 A life insurance death benefit is typically exempt from federal taxation if it’s less than $5 million.
 If your policy matures, however, not only will your beneficiaries not receive the benefit, but the portion of the payout that exceeds the premiums paid will be taxed as ordinary income, according to Hearn.